-Mount Imlay Summit walking track is a 6km, grade 5 hike located in Mount Imlay National Park, New South Wales.
-The hike should take around 3.5 hours to complete.
+Mount Imlay Summit walking track is a 6km, grade 5 hike in Mount Imlay National Park, New South Wales.
+This hike typically takes 3.5 hours to complete.

 Starting at Burrawang picnic area, this challenging walk takes you through dry eucalypt forests and grassy woodlands to the summit of Mount Imlay.
 The track climbs steeply, rising 600m, but there's plenty to distract you from the effort along the way.